Aaron-Garvin/Aaron-Garvin/README.md

 ### 🚀 About Me
 - 🎓 I’m a **Second-year Computer Engineering student**
 - 🌱 Currently diving deep into **Python, C, HTML, CSS, JavaScript, and DSA**
-- 🛠️ Learning how things work behind the scenes 🔧
+- 🛠️ Exploring how things work behind the scenes 🔧
 - 📫 Reach me at: **garvinaaron26@gmail.com**
 - ⚡ Fun fact: *The first computer bug was a real moth!* 🐛💻